-Omega may be required to reimburse us for our actual out-of-pocket documented expenses up to a maximum of \$1 million if we terminate the stock purchase agreement based on Omega's failure to obtain the NMFS consent or close its financing and make the required escrow deposit in a timely manner or Omega materially breaches the agreement.
-We may be required to reimburse Omega for its actual out-of-pocket documented expenses up to a maximum of \$1.3 million if Omega terminates the stock purchase agreement, or if our Board of Directors withdraws or modifies its approval of the stock purchase agreement in a manner adverse to Omega, in order to accept a "superior proposal" (as defined in the stock purchase agreement) to purchase our Omega shares that are to be sold at the initial closing or we materially breach the agreement.
+Omega may be required to reimburse us for our actual out-of-pocket documented expenses up to a maximum of \$1 million if we terminate the stock purchase agreement based on Omega's material breach of the stock purchase agreement.
+We may be required to reimburse Omega for its actual out-of-pocket documented expenses up to a maximum of \$1.3 million if we terminate the stock purchase agreement, or if our Board of Directors withdraws or modifies its approval of the stock purchase agreement in a manner adverse to Omega, in order to accept a "superior proposal" (as defined in the stock purchase agreement) to purchase our Omega shares that are to be sold at the initial closing or we materially breach the agreement.
 See "THE PROPOSED SALE OF OUR OMEGA SHARES - Description of the Terms of the Stock Purchase Agreement - Expense Reimbursement."